ckainz11/4EHIF-NVS-doc/DirectoryService.md

 - domain name consists of at least 2 domain components (DC)
     - e.g. htl-wien5.schule, 4ehif.local
 - Organizational Units (OU)
-    - Groups or PCs can be part of an OU
+    - Groups or PCs can be part of an OUw
-- Group Policy Objects (GPO) can be assigned to OUs
+- Group Policy Objects (GPO) can be assigned to OUs, locally, sites or on the whole domain
     - e.g. Exam Labs: certain functionality can be en/disabled (internet access)

 #### Example structure of a domain